Man arrested on suspicion of attempted murder after ‘confronting MoD police officers’

 A number of forensic officers have been spotted at the scene putting items into plastic bags as they sweep the area for evidence.

-The roads were closed and a police cordon put in place between Trafalgar Square and Parliament Square.
+A number of roads were closed in Whitehall and a police cordon was put in place between Trafalgar Square and Parliament Square.
+A bike located within the cordon was moved into a police van by officers.

+The roads were opened to traffic and pedestrians at around 2.30pm and the police cordon was removed.

-Horse Guards Parade is the location for a number of government buildings, including the MoD, and is only a short distance from No10 Downing Street and the Cabinet Office.
+Horse Guards Parade is the location of a number of government buildings, including the MoD, and is only a short distance from No10 and the Cabinet Office.

+A Met Police spokesperson said: “An investigation has been launched following an incident at Horse Guards Parade in Westminster on Monday morning.

-A Met Police spokesperson said: “At around 08:50hrs, a 29-year-old man, who was armed with a knife, confronted two Ministry of Defence Police officers.
+“At around 08:50hrs, a 29-year-old man, who was armed with a knife, confronted two Ministry of Defence Police officers.

 “An investigation is under way.
 Met officers will continue to liaise closely with the Ministry of Defence Police as it progresses.”